saturneric/GpgFrontend/manual/faq.md

 released, and release a stable version at an appropriate time.

 But starting from 2.0.0, BETA versions will not be released unless there are special circumstances.

+## How to deal with 'ENV Loading Failed'?

+The reason for this problem is that GpgFrontend failed to find the GnuGP tool in your computer.

+- For macOS users, please install GnuPG for OSX [Here](https://sourceforge.net/p/gpgosx/docu/Download/).
+- For Linux users, please install gnupg through apt or yum.
+- For Windows users, GnuPG is now integrated in the latest version of GpgFrontend, we recommend you to download the latest GpgFrontend.